yakshb/AI-DocumentQnA/README.md

-# Simple Document Q&A App
+# Simple AI-Enabled Document Q&A App

 An intuitive AI-powered tool to extract and interact with textual data from PDF documents.
 Utilizing Langchain, OpenAI's Large Language Models, and Streamlit, this app is capable of reading, processing, and answering queries based on the content of uploaded PDF documents.